abid-mujtaba/jupyter-pytest-kernel/README.md

 Fortunately [ipytest](https://github.com/chmp/ipytest) has already done all the heavy-lifting and all that remains was to implement this thin wrapper to create a pytest kernel.

+### Caution

+This is a work in progress.
+In its current state this will only work if the `jupyter notebook` command is run from the same folder as the `pytest-kernel.py` file.

+### Future

+The goal, once completed, is to create a pip package that will make installation painless.

 ### Example

 TODO: Add example notebook.